Deciduous Fruit Tree Pruning Primer

-January and February mean that deciduous fruit tree pruning season is upon us here in Southern California.
+January and February mean that deciduous fruit tree pruning season is upon many of us.
 Although this garden task can be intimidating, there are some things to keep in mind that will empower you to make thoughtful and beneficial cuts for a fruitful year to come.

 Start with the right tools